INTRODUCTION

 - "Don't be afraid, Venusian." - One of the men tells me, the youngest, the one with a pink face and small, very red veins in the corners of his eyes.
 "Don't be afraid, you'll soon be able to lie down in bed..."

 I get so scared that I think I'll never get my weight back again and I can't tell him that my name isn't "Venusian", but that my name is a-Kía.
 I could tell him later, but I know it's useless; he wouldn't understand me.
-They very much like to change the names of everything...
+They really like to change the names of everything...
 Even Riru, the swamp world where we live, is called Venos, or Venus, or Venis.

 I've calmed down now, because my body has weight again, and I'm using this opportunity to write.